Hello workawayer. We would like to invite you to our home, an old, large, historic house at Nesodden, a peninsula near by Oslo.

 I´m practical skilled, hard working and not afraid of a challenge, creative and productive, and have a wide range of experience.

-Animals that lives here ( (outdoor) is one cat, 10 chickens and 4 koi fish.
+Animals that lives here ( (outdoor) is one cat and 7 koi fish.

 The name of our house in English means peaceful living.
 The house has been pictured in a range of interior magazines, and beside being a private home it often serves as a location for weddings, film making and photo shooting.